Last updated on August 21st, 2018

 A clumsy packaging with lots of graphics and designs creates a distraction.
 Too many colors or excessively artistic typography also puts a negative impact on the customers.

 ‘Less is more’ is the perfect slogan when it comes to package designing.
-A simple design with sober typography and the not-so-loud color palette is the best choice a package designer can make.
+Simple graphic designs with sober typography and not-so-loud color palette are the best choices a package designer can make.

 05. Be Honest While Telling About The Product On Package

 It is quite tempting to present the ideal picture of your product to the customer but keep yourself away from this trap.
 Be honest with your customers and tell only that you are actually serving.

 The package is obviously the first impression, but the last impression would only be made by your product.
 You can lure customers into buying your product once by presenting an ideal image or description of your product.

 But you won’t be able to create a loyal customer base.
 Presenting ideal picture may even backfire.
 By presenting an exaggerated picture, you are increasing customer’s expectation, and if your product is not at par with the expectation, you’ll not be able to build a loyal consumer base for your brand.

 The label that gives a proper description about the product is an integral part of the packaging design and cannot be ignored.
 It provides the end user with all information that they may seek.
 Using instruction of the product (if required), price, manufacturing date, and expiry date are some of the necessary components of a label design.